damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 We're closing this fantastic year for GitLab with its 49th release, GitLab 8.3.

 This time around, we've again received amazing contributions from the community.
-You can now merge automatically after a build has passed; we're introducing GitLab Pages for Enterprise Edition and issues have new powers in both CE and  EE!
+You can now merge automatically after a build has passed, we're introducing GitLab Pages for Enterprise Edition, and issues have new powers in both CE and EE!

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Greg Smethells.
 Greg made the proposal and [subsequently implemented](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/1991)